Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Time Series Window Functions

-[Window Functions](https://docs.snowflake.com/en/sql-reference/functions-analytic) enable aggregates to operate over groups of data, looking forward and backwards in the data rows.
+[Window Functions](https://docs.snowflake.com/en/sql-reference/functions-analytic) enable aggregates to operate over groups of data, looking forward and backwards in the data rows, and returning a single result for each group.

 **Lag and Lead**

 ```sql
 /* WINDOW FUNCTIONS